haozturk/cayman/index.md

 ATLAS is one of the four main experiments at the Large Hadron Collider(LHC) at CERN.
 Athena is the main software framework of ATLAS that manages almost all ATLAS bulk production workflows.
-Athena was originally designed as single-threaded and then upgraded to run in multi-process, AthenaMP.
+Athena was originally designed as single-threaded software framework and then upgraded to run in multi-process, AthenaMP.
 However, even AthenaMP was not a permanent solution to the increasing computing demand which comes with the expectations beyond Run2.
 Therefore, Athena is currently being upgraded to run in multi-threaded(MT) environment, namely AthenaMT.

 Performance of ATLAS code is very important in the sense that serving to ever-growing datasets within the constraints of limited computing resources.
 The current performance monitoring service has various shortcomings and needs an upgrade: It is only able to monitor single-threaded Athena jobs, hence it is not thread-safe.
 Besides, it's tied to [Incidents](https://acode-browser1.usatlas.bnl.gov/lxr/source/Gaudi/GaudiKernel/GaudiKernel/Incident.h#0021) that'll be obsolete with AthenaMT.
 It is also hard to maintain and needs a clean-up.

 # Work Completed

-The very basic mechanism in performance monitoring is to take snapshots at the beginning and at the end of a component which is desired to be monitored.
+Starting point in performance monitoring is to take snapshots at the beginning and at the end of a component, e.g. an algorithm, tool or service, which is desired to be monitored.
 We use before and after functions which are inherited from [Auditor](https://acode-browser1.usatlas.bnl.gov/lxr/source/Gaudi/GaudiKernel/GaudiKernel/Auditor.h#0034) class of Gaudi framework for this purpose.

 A component of a typical AthenaMT job has following standard steps: Initialize, Start, Execute, Stop and Finalize.
 Events are processed in execute steps and execute step is run in multi-threaded environment in AthenaMT whereas other steps are executed serialy.
 We have monitored serial and parallel steps separately due to their different kind of execution.